 Glasses repairs & adjustments

 If you have received your new glasses and they aren’t a perfect fit, our full adjustment and dispensing services are available in-store.
-Please call your local store to arrange a time to go in for a fitting or adjustment.
+Please contact a Specsavers optometrist near you to make an appointment for a fitting or pop by and the team in-store can help you out.
+Alternatively, below are some handy tips on what you can do at home.

 With a little heat you can tighten up your glasses, so they fit more securely on your head.